 The Group’s social responsibility initiatives have evolved with the times.
-This section shows our major CSR milestones and their impacts to date.
+This section shows our major sustainability milestones and their impacts to date.

 Impacts of Key Initiatives